Nyamile holds a lily she's picked near her home in South Sudan.

 The world's hungriest countries

-Burkina Faso, Mali, Sudan, South Sudan and the occupied Palestinian territories are the countries with the highest levels of hunger.
-We must act now to avoid catastrophe
+Haiti, Mali, Sudan, South Sudan and the Occupied Palestinian Territories are the countries with the highest levels of hunger.
+We must act now to avoid catastrophe.

 Conflict, the climate crisis and economic shocks continue to drive more and more communities around the world into a hunger crisis.

-That’s according to the latest Hunger Hotspots report from the UN, which listed Burkina Faso, Mali, South Sudan, Sudan and Occupied Palestinian Territories as the countries with the highest level of alert.
+That’s according to the latest Hunger Hotspots report from the UN, which listed Haiti, Mali, South Sudan, Sudan and Occupied Palestinian Territories as the countries with the highest level of alert.

-Extreme weather intensified by the climate crisis, like droughts and cyclones, are also having a disastrous impact – leading to repeated failed harvests.
-El Niño – a climate pattern that describes the unusual warming of surface waters in the Pacific Ocean – reached it’s peak in September 2023 and is already having a negative impact in Southeast Asia and Latin America.
+Extreme weather intensified by the climate crisis, like excessive rainfall, droughts and cyclones, are also having a disastrous impact – leading to repeated failed harvests.
+Changing weather patterns, like the El Niño effect, means a forecast of increased rainfall and a greater risk of flooding.
+This is likely to have a negative impact in regions already facing severe challenges with crop production.

 A mum carries a child on her back while walking through a field in Mali,.

-To help communities displaced by violence in Burkina Faso and Mali, we’ve provided people with nutritious food, clean water, good hygiene and safe toilets.
-We also continue to run healthcare services through our mobile health clinics and we offer mental health support to people affected by the conflict.
+To help communities displaced by violence in Mali, we’ve provided people with nutritious food, clean water, good hygiene and safe toilets.
+We also continue to run healthcare services through our mobile health clinics, and we offer mental health support to people affected by the conflict.

 South Sudan